xueyangp/devops-assignment/README.md

 This file cannot be used for a workflow run directly, so a new file had to be created for this purpose.
 Using *testScript.js*, this allow a test run and connection using the other JS files, *accounts.js* to be tested within the workflow.
 Any changes to the name of the script that is to be run in the workflow has to be changed in *package.json*.
+A succcessful run test of the test script will be indicated in discord.

 ## Required Files:
 1. main.js